osohq/oso/new-docs/content/any/learn/_index.md

 ---
-title: "Learn oso"
+title: "Learn Oso"
 weight: 3
 ---

-# Learn oso
+# Learn Oso

 ## Diving deeper

-Learn about how to turn authorization logic into code with policy examples, and understand how roles work in oso.
+Learn about how to turn authorization logic into code with policy examples, and understand how roles work in Oso.